deborq67/PlastidIRSearch/README.md

 * **Why is the program so slow?**

 It's because of API limits.
 Without an API key, the maximum amount of requests you can make is 3 per second.
-This has already been accounted for in the script and a limit was placed so even with the dummy email in place, your connection should be fine.
+This has already been accounted for in the script and a limit was placed so your connection should be fine.

 * **This file does have proper inverted repeats so why is it saying there are none found?**